motoinsure

 Florida runs a partial helmet law.
 A helmet is required for every rider and passenger 20 and younger.
 A rider 21 or older may ride without one only if they carry at least $10,000 in medical-payments coverage for crash injuries [Florida Department of Highway Safety and Motor Vehicles, 2024].

 That $10,000 medical-coverage condition is a real insurance requirement hiding inside the helmet law, and riders miss it.
 An adult who rides uncovered without the qualifying medical coverage is in violation.
-The figure is also low against what a head injury actually costs — $10,000 satisfies the statute, not the hospital bill.
+The figure is also low against what a head injury costs to treat.
+It satisfies the statute, yet it falls well short of a real hospital bill.

 Lane-splitting legality in Florida